wittfabian/djangae/README.md

 ## Unique Constraint Checking

 **IMPORTANT: Make sure you read and understand this section before configuring your project**

+tl;dr Constraint checking is costly, you might want to disable it globally using `settings.DJANGAE_DISABLE_CONSTRAINT_CHECKS` and re-enable on a per-model basis

 Djangae by default enforces the unique constraints that you define on your models.
 It does so by creating so called "unique markers" in the datastore.
 Unique constraint checks have the following caveats...